Macroscopic loops in the loop O(n) model via the XOR trick

-Finally, assume there exists a ($\zeta$-closed) circuit~$\calC$ which surrounds $B_{2r+1}(\pi_\omega(f))$ and contains only vertices corresponding to red loops and non-defect edges.
-By Lemma~\ref{lem:planarity}, $\calC$ also surrounds $\pi_{\omega}(\Lambda_r(f))$.
-By connectivity of~$G_\calD(\omega)$, the union of the (red) loops and (non-defect) edges corresponding to vertices in~$\calC$ contains a (defect-free) circuit surrounding~$\Lambda_r(f)$; by inclusion of events, the proposition follows. \end{proof}
+Finally, assume there exists a closed circuit~$\calC$ which surrounds $B_{2r+1}(\pi(\zero))$ and contains only vertices corresponding to loops of~$\omega$ and edges of~$\calD\setminus\omega$.
+According to the bijection stated in Lemma~\ref{lem:zeta-to-triplets}, the vertices of~$\calC$ correspond to loops of~$\omega_r$ and edges in~$\calD\setminus(\omega\cup \eta)$.
+Viewed as subsets of edges of~$\calD$, their union must contain a defect-free circuit.
+By the second stipulation of Lemma~\ref{lem:planarity}, $\calC$ surrounds $\pi(\Lambda_r)$, whence the defect-free circuit surrounds~$\Lambda_r$. \end{proof}